Dana Mladin

 NEW YORK CAFÉ

-An absolute marvel!
+An absolute gem!
 It’s hard to describe in words, and I’m not sure if the photos will do justice to the beauty of the place!

 You’re practically inside a palace, where you can’t take your eyes off the ceiling, walls, and pillars.

 I’ve been here twice, in two different years.
-Compared to two years ago, in 2024, the policy has changed a bit: due to the high number of reservation requests, you can only make reservations for dinner.
+Compared to three years ago, now the policy has changed a bit: due to the high number of reservation requests, you can only make reservations for dinner.
 Otherwise, it’s first-come, first-served.

 There’s always a line at the entrance – people trying their luck and waiting a long time for a table to free up so they can enter.